MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_canblink.md

 } LineDisplayTextAttributeGranularity;
 ```

-A value of NotSupported means that the device does not support blinking.
++ NotSupported: the device does not support blinking
++ EntireDisplay: the device supports blinking of the entire display
++ PerCharacter: the device supports blinking of individual characters

 ## -remarks